This article was updated on the 11th September 2019.

-Owners of supermarkets, convenience stores, butcher shops and cafes want their food products to be well lit and attractive to customers, but refrigerator or freezer cabinets are probably the worst possible
+Owners of supermarkets, convenience stores, butcher’s shops, and cafés want their food products to be well lit and attractive to customers, but refrigerator or freezer cabinets are an impractical place to install lighting systems.

 The company received funding assistance through the Queensland Sustainable Energy Innovation Fund to develop such an energy-saving lighting system for commercial refrigerators.

-The LED lighting unit can be mounted within the refrigerator cabinet as a direct replacement for a fluorescent tube, or can be mounted with the LED lamp located outside the refrigerated section of the cabinet.
+The LED lighting unit can be mounted within the refrigerator cabinet as a direct replacement for a fluorescent tube or can be mounted with the LED lamp located outside the refrigerated section of the cabinet.

 Efficiency and light output of fluorescent lamps declines dramatically at reduced temperatures.
 Light output for a typical fluorescent tube is less than half normal illumination at temperatures inside a refrigerator cabinet, and less than 20% normal light output for operation at freezer temperatures.

 Although the lighting technology developed by Poly Optics through the QSEIF program was originally intended for commercial refrigeration, it could be applied cost-effectively in many other applications.
-Any lighting system requiring long tube lifetime and low maintenance, low heat dissipation and high efficiency might benefit from this innovative product.
+Any lighting system requiring long tube lifetime and low maintenance, low heat dissipation, and high efficiency might benefit from this innovative product.

-Source: The Queensland Sustainable Energy Innovation Fund (QSEIF) assists Queensland organisations to develop innovative technologies that reduce environmental impacts associated with consumption of fossil fuels and water.
+Source: The Queensland Sustainable Energy Innovation Fund (QSEIF) - assists Queensland organisations to develop innovative technologies that reduce environmental impacts associated with consumption of fossil fuels and water.